-- 1. Designate an HMIS Lead Agency: The Leadership Team shall approve an HMIS Lead Agency to operate the local HMIS.
+- 1. Designate an Homeless Management Information System (hereinafter "HMIS")HMIS Lead Agency: At the recommendation of the NC HMIS Governance Committee, tThe Leadership Team shall approve an HMIS Lead Agency to operate the local HMIS as part of the statewide NC HMIS.
 This entity will be responsible for ensuring that all applicable federal partner regulations and notice requirements are met. - 2.
 Designate an HMIS Grantee: The Leadership Team shall designate an HMIS Grantee who will be the single agency to manage the HMIS funding and ensure all local financial obligations are met.
 The HMIS Grantee will contract with the HMIS Lead Agency to operate HMIS in Orange County.
-The Contract and MOU will describe the exact responsibilities of the HMIS Lead Agency, HMIS Grantee, and Continuum of Care for meeting federal partner regulations and notice requirements. - Designate HMIS@NCCEH Advisory Committee Representatives: The Leadership Team shall designate two representatives from the Continuum of Care to the HMIS@NCCEH Advisory Committee. - 4.
-Review HMIS@NCCEH Governance Charter: This document directs the governance of the regional HMIS system.
-The Partnership may approve or send suggestions to the HMIS@NCCEH Advisory Committee on amendments for adoption. - Role of CoordinatorManager: The CoordinatorManager, in partnership with the HMIS@NCCEH Advisory Committee, shall ensure the following: - Consistent participation in HMIS for all federal partner funded programs and encourage the same for all other agencies - For agencies that are exempt from participating in HMIS by federal statute (for example, domestic violence service providers) the Coordinator-Manager will support participation in a comparable database that meets the HUD standards for HMIS - HMIS is administered within Orange County in compliance with requirements prescribed by HUD - Oversight is provided by the HMIS@NCCEH Advisory Committee - Compliance with all HUD rules and regulations, including reviewing, revising, and approving three key data documents: a privacy plan, a security plan, and a data quality plan.
+The Contract and MOU will describe the exact responsibilities of the HMIS Lead Agency, HMIS Grantee, and Continuum of Care for meeting federal partner regulations and notice requirements.

+- 3. Designate HMIS@NCCEH Advisory Governance Committee Representatives: The Leadership Team shall designate\onetwo representatives and one alternative representative\from the Continuum of Care to the NC HMIS@NCCEH Governance Advisory Committee. - 4.
+Review NC-HMIS@NCCEH Governance Committee BylawsCharter: NC HMIS Bylawsthis document directs the governance of the statewide NC regional HMIS system.
+The Partnership may approve or send suggestions to the NC HMIS Governance CommitteeHMIS@NCCEH Advisory Committee on amendments for adoption. - 5.
+Role of Coordinator: The Coordinator, in partnership with the NC HMIS Governance CommitteeHMIS@NCCEH Advisory Committee, shall ensure the following: - Consistent participation in HMIS for all federal partner funded programs and encourage the same for all other agencies - For agencies that are exempt from participating in HMIS by federal statute (for example, domestic violence service providers) the Coordinator will support participation in a comparable database that meets the HUD standards for HMIS - HMIS is administered within Orange County in compliance with requirements prescribed by HUD - Oversight is provided by the HMIS@NCCEH Advisory CommitteeNC HMIS Governance Committee - Compliance with all HUD rules and regulations, including reviewing, revising, and approving three key data documents: a privacy plan, a security plan, and a data quality plan.
 Orange County uses the Partnership to End Homelessness budget to fund the CoC's HMIS, including funding user license fees.

 SECTION 2.
 POINT-IN-TIME COUNT & HOUSING INVENTORY COUNT.
 The Partnership plans and conducts an annual Point-in-Time Count (PIT) that counts and collects data on people experiencing homelessness who are both unsheltered and sheltered within emergency shelters and transitional housing.
 The Partnership will provide training, forms, and instruction for agencies and individuals conducting this count.
 Normally, the PIT is held on the last Wednesday in January.
 The PIT will comply with any additional HUD requirements.
-The Partnership completes the annual Housing Inventory Chart (hereinafter "HIC"), which includes a bed inventory of all emergency shelters, transitional housing programs, rapid re-housing programs, and permanent supportive housing programs in the CoC.
-The PIT and HIC are submitted to HUD through the Homeless Data Exchange

-(hereinafter "HDX") in accordance with the deadline set by HUD.
+SECTION 3.
+HOUSING INVENTORY CHART (HIC).
+The Partnership completes the annual Housing Inventory Chart (hereinafter "HIC"), which includes a bed inventory of all emergency shelters, transitional housing programs, rapid re-housing programs, and permanent supportive housing programs in the CoC, as well as the CoC's Point-in-Time Count data and an assessment of the CoC's unmet need for homeless programs.
+The PIT and HIC are submitted to HUD through the Homeless Data Exchange (hereinafter "HDX") in accordance with the deadline set by HUD.